Conditions under which a safety data sheet must be supplied

 Communication of SDS updates and versioning

-Under REACH Annex II, any updated SDS must clearly indicate the revision date on the first page, marked as “Revision: (date)”, along with a reference to the previous version it replaces (e.g. version number or superseded date).
+Under REACH Annex II, any updated SDS should clearly indicate the revision date on the first page (e.g., “Revision: (date)”), along with a reference to the previous version it replaces (e.g., version number or superseded date).

 Furthermore, the supplier should summarise the nature of the changes in Section 16 of the SDS, or elsewhere if appropriate.
-When legislative changes (such as an update to Annex II) require an SDS update under Article 31(9), the supplier must send the revised SDS to all recipients who received the substance or mixture in the past 12 months.
+Where an SDS update is required under Article 31(9) of REACH, the supplier must send the revised SDS to all recipients who received the substance or mixture in the preceding 12 months, free of charge and without request.

-In order to support traceability and effective document management, it is useful to create a structured versioning system.
-For example:
+To support traceability and effective document management, it can be helpful to use a structured versioning system, for example:

 • 1.0 – original version

-Although REACH does not explicitly require such a system, it enhances transparency and facilitates compliance.
+Although REACH does not prescribe a specific numbering scheme, consistent versioning enhances transparency and facilitates compliance.

 Free online consultation